sfmskywalker/Orchard-Off-The-Grid/Layouts/15 - Chapter 14 - Layout & Element API.md

 We'll also use the `Canvas` element as the root, which is a requirement for the layout editor.

-Another thing we'll change is the usage of the `[Themed]` attribute decorating our controller class.
+> Another thing we'll change is the usage of the `[Themed]` attribute decorating our controller class.
 Since the layout editor is designed to work from the backend only, we need to replace the `[Themed]` attribute with the `[Admin]` attribute.
 > To have your controller apply `TheAdmin` theme, either apply the `AdminAttribute` or rename your controller to `AdminController`.
 If you change your controller's name, be sure to also update the corresponding view folder.

-The following code snippet shows the updated controller.
+#### Layout JSON vs Layout Editor JSON ####
+The Layout Editor works with a slightly different JSON schema than the schema used by the layout serializer.
+The reason for this is that the editor needs additional information about the layout model.

+What this means is that we need to be able to convert from and to one format to the other.
+The Layouts module comes with a service for that: `ILayoutModelMapper`.

+When working with `ILayoutEditorFactory`, its `Create` method expects the standard layout JSON format as its first argument.
+However, when the layout editor submits its data, that data is in the form of the *layout editor JSON*.
+Therefore, whatever data we get back from the layout editor, it needs to be mapped back into the standard layout JSON if we want to deserialize it with the layout serializer.

+It's not hard, just something to be aware of.

+#### Trying it out: Layout Editor Factory ####
+Taking all of the above into account, the following code demonstrates how to work with the layout editor factory:

 ```
 using System;